RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Research Questions and Methods

 \sterqbox{RQ\textsubscript{1.2} – Requirements Generation}{To what extent can \textsc{RECOVER} \textit{extract} system requirements from stakeholders' conversations turns similarly to requirements engineering experts?}

-Besides evaluating how similarly \textsc{RECOVER} can perform compared to requirements engineers, we also assessed the overall quality of the system requirements generated by considering three key attributes \cite{ieee_830}: \emph{correctness}, \emph{completeness}, and \emph{actionability}.
-Correctness refers to the accuracy of the requirements in reflecting the stakeholders' intentions and is a well-established criterion to judge the quality of a requirement \cite{srsquality_mund_2015}.
-Completeness assesses whether all necessary requirements are captured, ensuring that no critical aspects are overlooked: this is a key element to ensure in requirements engineering, as it guarantees that the developed system will meet all stakeholder needs and function as intended \cite{alvarez2002tell}.
-Actionability evaluates how well the requirements are articulated to guide subsequent development efforts effectively: this is an additional desirable property, as the requirements generated by an automated approach may lack clarity or specificity, potentially leading to extra-effort in terms of analysis.
-This research question covers Steps \#2 and \#3 of \textsc{RECOVER}, thus providing an additional overview of the actual capability of the approach:
+Besides evaluating how similarly \textsc{RECOVER} can perform compared to requirements engineers, we also assessed the overall quality of the system requirements generated by considering three key attributes: \emph{correctness}, \emph{completeness}, and \emph{actionability}. \revised{Correctness refers to the accuracy of the requirements in reflecting the stakeholders' intentions, ensuring that they faithfully represent the information provided in the conversation without distortion or misinterpretation.
+This is a well-established criterion for assessing requirement quality \cite{3c, srsquality_mund_2015} and is distinct from completeness: while correctness evaluates whether the extracted requirements accurately capture what was stated, completeness assesses whether all relevant information has been included.
+Completeness evaluates whether all necessary requirements are captured, ensuring that no critical aspects are overlooked.
+This is a fundamental aspect of requirements engineering, as missing requirements can lead to incomplete or inadequate system implementations that fail to meet stakeholder needs \cite{3c, alvarez2002tell}.
+Actionability assesses how well the extracted requirements are structured to guide subsequent development efforts effectively.
+Automated approaches may produce requirements that lack specificity or clarity, potentially increasing the effort required for refinement before integration into the engineering process.
+Ensuring actionability helps minimize ambiguity and makes the generated requirements more practical for real-world use.} This research question covers Steps \#2 and \#3 of \textsc{RECOVER}, thus providing an additional overview of the actual capability of the approach:

 \sterqbox{RQ\textsubscript{1.3} – Perceived Quality of Requirements}{What is the \textit{quality} of the system requirements generated in terms of correctness, completeness, and actionability?}